35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Local communities will wear their original costumes, altars are generously decorated with flowers and fruits of all sorts, and the most elaborate rugs are displayed along the streets.

 As I mentioned before many tourists prefer to stay in Antigua for their entire stay and take tours from there.
-In fact, there are organized tours even to the most remote places and for multiple days.
+In fact, there are organized tours even to the most remote places, lasting multiple days.

-For example to Tikal archeological site and the spectacular natural monument of Semuc Champey.
+For example, the Tikal archeological site and the spectacular natural monument of Semuc Champey.

-If I am totally honest I would prefer to travel around Guatemala on an itinerary on my own but I understand that if you have a limited time, joining a tour from Antigua is definitely a great option.
+If I am totally honest, I would prefer to travel around Guatemala on my own, but I understand that if you have limited time, joining a tour from Antigua is definitely a great option.

 Where to eat in Antigua

-In Antigua, you have an endless choice of places where to eat.
-I am going to share a few of my favorite restaurants and coffee here but I will write a more detailed post separately.
+In Antigua, you have an endless choice of places to eat.
+I am going to share a few of my favorite restaurants and coffee shops here, but I will write a more detailed post separately.

-Also, I would recommend you not to listen to other people’s suggestions (including mine) and go explore yourself.
+Also, I would recommend that you not listen to other people’s suggestions (including mine) and go explore yourself.
 You may discover some new great places.

 Sabe Rico

-They also have a pastry shop with the best chocolate chunks ever, besides many other desserts.
+Besides many other desserts, they also have a pastry shop with the best chocolate chunks ever.

 But you will also appreciate the beautiful garden where the tables are scattered around flowers and plants of all sorts.